Pulse Change Log 2025

 No action required for users who have already completed onboarding.
 New brand users will experience the updated onboarding flow automatically.

-Enhancements: New UI for Brand Use
+Enhancements: New UI for Brands

 Section Details